Salzburg: Middle Ages

-Independence
+The state of Salzburg and its counties soon gained more and more influence and power within Bavaria due to the flourishing salt mining and the wide-ranging missionary activities.
+In 996 Otto III, Holy Roman Emperor rented Archbishop Hartwig the market rights and minting rights (probably also the toll law).
+The first part of Hohensalzburg Fortress was built in 1077.
+A city judge was first mentioned in a document in 1120/30.
+On the left bank of the Salzach, an extensive spiritual district was created with the cathedral, the bishop's residence north-west of the cathedral, the cathedral monastery on its south side, St Peter's monastery, and the Frauengarten (probably after a former women's convent that was dissolved in 1583).
+Only during the 12th century did the civil settlement begin to spread into the Getreidegasse, the Abtsgasse (Sigmund Haffner-Gasse), and along the quay.
+Around 1280, the first city fortifications were created.
+The oldest known city law document dates from the year 1287.

+Under the prince-bishopric's rule

 Independence from Bavaria was secured in the late 14th century.
 Salzburg was the seat of the Archbishopric of Salzburg, a prince-bishopric of the Holy Roman Empire.
-As the Reformation movement gained steam, riots broke out among peasants in the areas in and around Salzburg.
+As the Reformation movement gained momentum, riots broke out among peasants in the areas surrounding Salzburg.
 The city was occupied during the German Peasants' War, and the Archbishop had to flee to the safety of the fortress.
 It was besieged for three months in 1525.

 Eventually, tensions were quelled, and the city's independence led to an increase in wealth and prosperity, culminating in the late 16th to 18th centuries under the Prince Archbishops Wolf Dietrich von Raitenau, Markus Sittikus, and Paris Lodron.
-It was in the 17th century that Italian architects (and Austrians who had studied the Baroque style) rebuilt the city center as it is today along with many palaces.
+It was in the 17th century that Italian architects (and Austrians who had studied the Baroque style) rebuilt the city center as it is today, along with many palaces.

 Modern era

 Religious conflict

 On 31 October 1731, the 214th anniversary of the 95 Theses, Archbishop Count Leopold Anton von Firmian signed an Edict of Expulsion, the Emigrationspatent, directing all Protestant citizens to recant their non-Catholic beliefs.
 21,475 citizens refused to recant their beliefs and were expelled from Salzburg.
 Most of them accepted an offer by King Friedrich Wilhelm I of Prussia, travelling the length and breadth of Germany to their new homes in East Prussia.
 The rest settled in other Protestant states in Europe and the British colonies in America.